Skip to Content

 • Prompt — required.
 Initial user message sent to the agent on every fire.
 Rendered as an inline template with the placeholders listed below.

-A Run Now button on the form fires the schedule immediately and opens the spawned session(s) without waiting for the cron worker.
+A Run Now button on the form provisions the owned action if needed, fires it immediately, advances the owned cron's last_call / next_call, and opens the spawned session(s) without waiting for the cron.
 Sessions and Prompt History stat buttons surface every session ever launched by this schedule and every prior version of the prompt template.

 Prompt template placeholders